 - Name — Specify a unique name for the IP group.

 - Select by IP Address — Add one or more addresses to the list.
-Any combination of the following methods may be used:
+You can select any of the following combinations:

 - IP Address — Comma separated list: 10.0.0.1, 10.0.0.5